Close

 - Improving sight reading skills.

-- Exploring different styles such as rock, blues, jazz, Arabic/middle-eastern and classical music.
+- Exploring different styles such as jazz, flamenco, Arabic/middle-eastern, classical music, rock, and blues.

 - Developing an efficient practice routine with good practice habits and proper technique.